EMPLOYMENT LAW NEWS

 Eligible Reasons for Use

 The Massachusetts law is somewhat narrowly defined in terms of allowed reasons for use.
-However, it does include travel to or from an appointment, pharmacy or other location related to reason sick time was taken.
+However, it does include travel to or from an appointment, pharmacy or other location related to reason sick time was taken and to address the psychological, physical or legal effects of domestic violence.

 Covered Family Member